NSF requires full disclosure of current and pending support, which includes domestic support and any foreign support or engagement.

 - NSF Fillable PDF - NSF is providing a fillable PDF as an NSF-approved format for preparation of both the biographical sketch and current and pending support sections of proposals.
 Proposers can download and complete the biographical sketch and current and pending support forms and then upload them as part of their proposal via FastLane, Research.gov or Grants.gov.
 Additional information and links to the forms are available on the NSF biographical sketch and current and pending support websites, and in the FAQs on NSF Fillable PDF Documents.

 Please see the NSF announcement Enforcement of NSF Approved Biographical Sketch and Current and Pending Support Formats for additional details.
 A webinar on the NSF website also provides additional information on these formats.

-In June 2021, NSF has developed a disclosure table entitled, NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support, to identify where these disclosures must be provided in proposals as well as in project reports.
+In June 2021, NSF issued a disclosure table entitled, NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support, to identify where these disclosures must be provided in proposals as well as in project reports.
 An updated version was issued on September 1, 2021.

 Please contact your representative at the UCLA Office of Contract and Grant Administration (OCGA) if you have any questions.

 Current and pending support must be disclosed to NSF when grant applications and annual and final progress reports are submitted.
 If that information hasn’t been incorporated into applications or progress reports and should have been, the PI should contact OCGA as soon as possible so that revised information can be submitted to NSF.